easwari21/Ex.No.1/README.md

 At its core, Generative AI relies on deep learning and neural networks.
 These models are trained on vast amounts of data to understand complex relationships, such as the grammar of a language or the shapes in an image.
 When given a prompt or input, the trained model generates a new output by predicting the next element in a sequence—whether it's a word, a pixel, or a sound.

 The most important architectures that underpin Generative AI are Generative Adversarial Networks (GANs), Variational Autoencoders (VAEs), and Transformers.
 GANs use a competitive process between two neural networks to generate highly realistic data.
 VAEs compress data into a latent representation and then reconstruct it to create variations.
 However, it's Transformers, which use a self-attention mechanism, that have become the backbone of modern large language models.

+## Generative AI

+Generative AI is a type of artificial intelligence that focuses on creating new, original content.
+Unlike traditional AI that primarily analyzes or classifies existing data, generative models learn the underlying patterns and structures from a massive dataset, whether it's text, images, or audio.
+They then use this understanding to generate novel outputs that resemble the training data but are not direct copies.
+This field has seen rapid advancements, particularly with the rise of Large Language Models (LLMs) like ChatGPT, which can write articles, compose poetry, and generate computer code.
+Similarly, text-to-image models such as DALL-E and Midjourney can create unique digital artwork from simple text prompts.
+At its core, Generative AI is powered by sophisticated neural network architectures, with the Transformer being the most influential for its ability to process complex sequences of data efficiently.
+This technology is revolutionizing creative fields, software development, and many other industries by making content creation more accessible and automated.

 ## Generative AI Architectures